 Net Price: $14,315

-One of the nation’s top public research universities, and a member of the Big Ten conference since 1899, the University of Iowa is a large, affordable education option.
-Part of UI’s academic offerings is their disability studies programs, where enrolled students learn how disability has evolved socially, politically, and historically.
-This college offers a disabilities studies certificate that is most often paired with majors including physical therapy; special education; health and human physiology; occupational therapy; and others.
-The University of Iowa distributes over $56 million in scholarships each year, making this college a great deal in disability studies education.
+The University of Iowa is one of the nation’s top public research universities.
+It’s a member of the Big Ten conference since 1899.
+The university is a large, affordable education option.
+Part of UI’s academic offerings is their disability studies programs, where enrolled students learn how disability has evolved:

 #17 – University of Georgia